-Here are a number of helpful resources and references, some of which are mentioned throughout our website and some are additional resources:
+Here are a number of helpful resources and references, some of these are mentioned throughout this website and some are additional resources for you to explore:

 Child Safe Standards:

 Information about the Child Safe Standards can be found on the Victorian Department of Health and Human Services website:

 Child Protection Services can give you advice about what to do if you think a child is being harmed or is at risk of harm – Department of Human Services (DHS) The Child Protection Crisis Line: 13 12 78, http://www.dhs.vic.gov.au/for-individuals/children,-families-and-young-people/child-protection or https://www.childwelfare.gov/topics/systemwide/assessment/family-assess/safety/

 The Child Welfare Information Gateway also has information on keeping children safe.